Separating the foolproof from the flimsy: what makes a good personality assessment tool?

 - Internally Consistent: Principles associated with the theory do not contradict each other.

-- Heuristic Provocativeness: A sound theory makes room for new hypothesis to be developed and provides and provides a framework for organizing knowledge gained.
+- Heuristic Provocativeness: A sound theory makes room for new hypothesis to be developed and provides a framework for organizing knowledge gained.

 Theory criteria may seem too academic for many, but one should not place trust in using a psychometric inventory if there is not a sound theory to underpin its application.